bardha-islami/Git-Commit-Message-Generator/README.md

 So the next time you're about to commit, don't settle for `fix stuff`.

-Give your change a useful label — and let the generator help you get there."
+Give your change a useful label, and let the generator help you get there."

 ---
 ## Try It on Your Next Commit